nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/persistence-architecture/file-storage.md

 - A name
 - A mime-type.

 At the Core level, blobs are bound to documents via a property of type `BlobProperty`.
 So a document can store multiple files that are standalone blob properties, or list of blob properties.
-When configuring this property, it has to be of type&nbsp;
+When configuring this property, it has to be of type

 ```xml
 <xs:element name="test" type="nxs:content"/>